priolo/jon-template/README.md

 	},
 	actions: {
 		save: async (state, _, store) => {
-			const errs = validateAll()
+			// check if there is an error in the displayed "rules" const errs = validateAll()
-			if ( errs.length > 0 ) return false
+			// if there are errors I can view them ... or ignore them :) if ( errs.length > 0 ) return false
 			// else ... save!
 		},